psharma15/MVE/README.md

 # get-mve
-This Matlab code finds maximum volume ellipse in a polygon.
+This Matlab code finds maximum volume ellipsoid in a polyhedron and converts it to center form to give the axes.